This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Publish Date: July 2, 2019

-As she gets to know the residents and staff of the Bartholomew, Jules finds herself drawn to fellow apartment sitter Ingrid, who comfortingly reminds her of the sister she lost eight years ago.
-When Ingrid confides that the Bartholomew is not what it seems and the dark history hidden beneath its gleaming facade is starting to frighten her, Jules brushes it off as a harmless ghost story . . . until the next day, when Ingrid disappears.
+As she gets to know the occupants and staff, Jules is drawn to fellow apartment sitter Ingrid, who reminds her so much of the sister she lost eight years ago.
+When Ingrid confides that the Bartholomew has a dark history hidden beneath its gleaming façade, Jules brushes it off as a harmless ghost story—until the next day when Ingrid seemingly vanishes.

 Jules gets a job that sounds too good to be true.
 An apartment sitting job in one of Manhattan’s most famous apartment buildings.
 Not only does she get to live in the amazing apartment, but she gets paid for it too.
 When things seem to be too good to be true, they usually are, and Jules finds herself living in a mysterious building with a dark past.

 Jules is a strong, smart, and independent protagonist.
 She is at a low point in her life… she recently lost her job and her boyfriend, and is sleeping on her best friend’s couch.
 When she gets an apartment sitting job that pays well, she thinks things are starting to turn around.
 She even makes a friend soon after moving into the new place.
 When that friend disappears, Jules is compelled to find out what happened to her.
 Jules uses her strengths to uncover what is happening in the historic building.

 I’ve enjoyed Riley Sager’s previous books, and this one was high on my to-read list for this year.
 I’m happy to report it was one of the best books I’ve read this year.
 Fans of Sager’s other books will likely enjoy this one too.